duliodenis/hoods/README.md

 ## The App

+Find out which hood you are in and tap others to see their names

+Tap the hood name to see its area

+Shake the phone to see your buttons

+Tap the rocketship button to go back home

-Share location-based media such as pics/videos/gifs/POI reviews/parties with your facebook friends on a map
+Share location-based media such as pics/videos/gifs/POI reviews/parties with your friends by adding it to your map*

-Rank said media per hood with love
+See your friends' media on your map*

+Give media ❤️ and watch it go up in its 💯*

+Long press hood to see its 💯 (and 💯 for each category)*

+(Not yet implemented)

 ## Support or Contact